kaiser1999/CIBer/README.md

 # Data Requirements

 CIBer deals with multi-class classification tasks with numerical or discrete (but should be ordered) input variables.
-Before passing the data into the model, please make sure to do some proper preprocessing beforehand, e.g. removals of outlier and missing observation.
-If your dataset contains categorical data like gender, nationality, occupation, which are not ordered, please refer to the class **_Joint_Encoding_** in the CIBer_Engineering.py.
+Before passing the data into the model, please perform some proper data preprocessing beforehand, e.g. removals of outlier and missing observation, and encode all categorical feature variables with numerical values.

 # CIBer.py